Xriuk/NeatMapper/docs/advanced-options/reuse-maps.md

 ```

 {: .highlight }
-Be careful with nesting maps as this can lead to complex evaluations when the expression will be parsed/translated.
+Be careful with nesting projections as this can lead to complex evaluations when the expression will be parsed/translated.